 - Keep scalability in mind – Your new server system should be able to meet your needs now and well into the future.
 Now is the time to establish a standard that is compatible with your plans for future growth, and that includes your power infrastructure.
 If you’re experiencing issues such as unexpected power interruptions or system alarms right now, it’s unlikely that you’ll be able to rely on your current UPS units after your server upgrade is complete.

-- Consider on-premises vs. cloud migration — A server migration is also a good time to consider whether you want to stay with on-site server equipment or migrate to the cloud.
+- Consider on-premises vs. cloud migration – A server migration is also a good time to consider whether you want to stay with on-site server equipment or migrate to the cloud.
 If you choose the former, you’ll need to determine how many servers you’ll actually need.
-If you choose the latter, you’ll need to determine the right number of network switches.
+If you choose the latter, you’ll need to determine the right number of network switches and you might even want to find suitable cloud management services.
 This is vital for developing the appropriate power protection strategy and the right number of UPS units.

 - Determine the best power solution – When determining the best power protection solution, keep the following factors in mind: